Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 Before and after photo of an intermediate guy building muscle

 Once you’ve built a strong physique, the process slows again.
 But if you’ve already put in the work to get strong, you’re probably in the habit of lifting weights and exercising.
-It can be fun to keep improving, building a truly formidable physique.
+It can be fun to keep improving, building a truly aesthetic physique.

 Can Men Get Too Muscular?